solo-io/gloo-docs/gloo/docs/user_guides/basic_ingress.md

           servicePort: 8080
     {{< /highlight >}}

-Great! our ingress is up and running.
+Great!
+Our ingress is up and running.
 See <https://kubernetes.io/docs/concepts/services-networking/ingress>
 for more information on using Kubernetes Ingress Controllers.

 Also recommend you look at [Gloo in gateway mode]({{% ref "http://localhost:1313/user_guides/basic_routing" %}}) for more advanced function routing options not available with Ingress